 Latest Java Releases

-As always, others have contributed to this release.
+Others have contributed to this release, both with code and/or financially.
 You can find them listed in the contributors file.
-We would also like to thank holders of Crypto Workshop support contracts as an additional 20 hours of time was contributed back to this release through left over consulting time provided as part of their support agreements.
+We would also like to thank holders of Crypto Workshop support contracts as an additional 30 hours of time was contributed back to this release through left over consulting time provided as part of their support agreements.
 Thank you, one and all!

 One other note: if you're new to the new style of operator in OpenPGP and CMS and co, a brief document on how they are supposed to hang together is available on the BC wiki.
 If you think you are likely to do this a lot, you might also be interested in our guide project, which is now available as an initial draft.
 Please also see the porting guide for advice on porting to this release from much earlier ones (pre 1.46).

-If you're interested in grabbing the lot in one hit (includes JCE, JCE provider, light weight API, J2ME, JDK1.2, JDK1.1, and JDK1.0 compatibility classes, signed jars, fries, and king prawns...) download crypto-150.tar.gz or crypto-150.zip, otherwise if you are only interested in one version in particular, see below.
+If you're interested in grabbing the lot in one hit (includes JCE, JCE provider, light weight API, J2ME, JDK1.2, JDK1.1, and JDK1.0 compatibility classes, signed jars, fries, and king prawns...) download crypto-151.tar.gz or crypto-151.zip, otherwise if you are only interested in one version in particular, see below.

 The Bouncy Castle APIs are now looked after by a registered Australian Charity, the Legion of the Bouncy Castle, ABN 84 166 338 567.
 Without considering the costs of actually doing what we do, we're also trying to raise money to allow us to get certifications such as FIPs for the APIs.
 We can accept donations via PayPal, Bitcoin, or direct transfer.
 If you value our work, and want to see this project continue to prosper, please visit our donations page to help.
 Thanks!
 As a thank you for your donation, we will provide you with a PDF template for the official 2013 Fund Raiser t-shirt, featuring new BC artwork by Geoff Hook.
 So visit our donations page, you'll not only be becoming part of this historic project, but you'll be able to dress like it to!